 The ROW Adventure Center was an idea of the founders, Peter Grubb and Betsy Bowen, for many years.
 "We wanted to bring our years of experience in adventure travel home!" explains Peter.
-The ROW Adventure Center now operates all of the local activities in Spokane and Coeur d'Alene for ROW Adventures.
+The ROW Adventure Center now operates all of the local activities in North Idaho for ROW Adventures.

 2) Over 80% of our guide staff are “Certified Interpretive Guides” through the National Association of Interpretation.
 This training teaches them how to more effectively communicate to our guests about the natural and cultural history of the areas we visit.
 The goal in this is to connect our guests to the resources we visit (rivers, trails, lakes, etc.) in a way that is relevant and personally meaningful.
 In other words, we do our best to enrich the experience of our guests through excellence in natural and cultural history interpretation.